PierreJzql/PierreJzql/README.md

 <br/>I realized in back the generation of the different furniture thumbnails available according to the database, the update and the deletion on the administrator page of the furniture of the database.
 <br/>I discovered the use of React and Tailwind.
 I also learned the importance of the passion between the two teams to make it easier for another person to take over their code.

+### Microblogging platform
+Project in a group of 4 people.

+👨🏽‍💻 : Docker, PHP, Laravel, tailwind, PostegreSQL
+<br/>Create a microblogging platform with Laravel framework.
+<br/>I realized in back the authentification page with Breeze package.
+Setting up the database connection for creating new posts by the user.
+<br/>I discovered the setup challenges (Windows vs macOS) and the importance of taking the time to properly configure one's working environment.
+The understanding of MVC operation and the use of an authentication package to avoid creating it from scratch.
+I also came across the Eloquent ORM for database communication.

 ## Personal project

 ### Topo